Table of contents

 That being said, it’s good to monitor brands and fanpages in your niche with tools like Brand24 and see if someone is looking for a product you can offer.
 You can always respond to comments as a brand or a personal profile and start the buying process there.

-Twitter is easier, because most tweets are public.
+Twitter is easier because most tweets are public.
 And much easier with a social listening tool like Brand24.

 Monitor social media with the best media monitoring tool!
 Check what potential customers think about your brand.

-In my opinion, the best place for B2B social selling.
-Linkedin provides useful tools like Social Selling Index and Social Sales Navigator to monitor your campaigns.
+It is the best place for B2B social selling.
+LinkedIn provides useful tools like Social Selling Index and Social Sales Navigator to monitor your campaigns.

-A lot of C-suite executives use Linkedin on a daily basis and they are usually your target for B2B sales.
-There are a lot of great tutorials on Linkedin marketing out there, which will definitely help your sales, but there are just a few principles you should follow:
+Many C-suite executives use this social selling platform daily, and they are usually your target for B2B sales.
+There are a lot of great tutorials on LinkedIn marketing out there that will help your sales.

 - Be genuine.

 - Stay up to date with the latest trends.

 Example: Tomasz Niezgoda from SurferSEO wrote a LinkedIn post about a digital course for SEO writing.
 The post had a broad reach and generated more than 40 comments, with people asking for an invitation to the class.
 This is an excellent way of promoting your brand with personal branding through a social selling platform.